 Your profile manager, and any others who support the running of the directory,

 work for free (please keep that mind when communicating with them, and extend

 to them the same courtesy and kindness you would show your own clients).

 which is generously covered by those who work voluntarily to run this directory for you.

 Any surplus after covering the directory's costs

-Since its founding in 2008, the directory has run at a (small) net loss more years, but
+Since its founding in 2008, the directory has run at a (small) net loss most years.

 If you've not contributed, and haven't requested a fee-waiver, then we may send you a gentle reminder if it looks like practitioner contributions will fail to cover the site's running costs.

 Why do you let me decide my own level of contribution?